When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-If you’re after a cheap single speed electric bike, then the Xiaomi Himo Z16 is a hard act to follow for the price.
-It’s true, the are cheaper options available, but when I test an e-bike I look at the sum of its components.
+If you’re after a cheap single-speed electric bike, then the Xiaomi Himo Z16 is a hard act to follow for the price.
+It’s true, they are cheaper options available, but when I test an e-bike I look at the sum of its components.
 The Z16 isn’t groundbreaking technology, but its price puts it within the reach of a lot of potential e-bike buyers.
-If you’re looking for an electric bike to take of you from one end of the city to another – you could do a lot worse.
+If you’re looking for an electric bike to take you from one end of the city to another – you could do a lot worse.
 It’s also a good leisure bike – as long as you’re riding mellow, undulating terrain it’s a good e-bike.
 But a word of warning – if you have steep hills to negotiate, I would opt for the Z20 which has six gears.

 Its simplistic single-speed design and the fact it folds quickly and easily will mean the Himo Z16 will appeal to commuters.
 As with most cheap folding e-bikes, it is a little on the heavy side at around the 20kg mark.

 Having ridden the Z16, it’s hard to find fault considering the price.
-The legality of the throttle control may put some potential buyers off – it could be disconnected, but then you would loose the benefit of 100% of the 250 watts of power.
-Maybe with upcoming e-scooter legislation (in the UK) the government will look again at throttles on e-bikes.
+The legality of the throttle control may put some potential buyers off – it could be disconnected, but then you would lose the benefit of 100% of the 250 watts of power.
+Maybe with upcoming e-scooter legislation (in the UK), the government will look again at throttles on e-bikes.
 At present you can only legally use a throttle on an electric bike purchased before 2016, or on an e-bike conversion kit fitted to a used bicycle.